-The PGCE is broadly aligned with the Northern Ireland Curriculum, training graduates to teach across the 11-18 year age range.
+The PGCE is broadly aligned with the Northern Ireland Curriculum, preparing graduates to teach across the 11-18 year age range.

-You will gain a postgraduate qualification and qualified teacher status (QTS).
+You will gain a postgraduate qualification and 'Eligibility to Teach' (referred to in some other jurisdictions as 'qualified teacher status', QTS).
 The programme combines university-based tuition, consisting of taught sessions and directed independent study, with professional placements in schools.

 The PGCE is organised around three interdependent strands: